-CABVI provides access to the printed word with Radio Reading Services radio broadcasts, personalized talking print (PTP) telephone information retrieval system and talking books.
+CABVI provides access to the printed word with Radio Reading Services radio broadcasts, online streaming and podcasts, and personalized talking print (PTP) a telephone information retrieval system.

-Listeners are people who are blind, visually impaired, have conditions that make holding printed material and turning pages difficult (arthritis, cerebral palsy, multiple sclerosis, muscular dystrophy, spinal cord injuries, stroke), or have dyslexia or other learning disabilities.
+Listeners are individuals who are blind, visually impaired, or have conditions that make holding printed material and turning pages difficult.

 Also available is our One on One program, which matches a person who is blind or visually impaired with a personal volunteer reader.

 PERSONALIZED TALKING PRINT

 Personalized Talking Print (PTP) allows listeners to call from any phone, any time of the day or night, and listen to a variety of news stories and magazine articles.
 A brief instruction session prepares listeners to use PTP easily from their homes.